Employees Retirement System of Texas Purchases 9,000 Shares of CrowdStrike Holdings, Inc. (NASDAQ:CRWD)

 Employees Retirement System of Texas boosted its position in shares of CrowdStrike Holdings, Inc. (NASDAQ:CRWD) by 31.0% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
 The fund owned 38,000 shares of the company’s stock after purchasing an additional 9,000 shares during the quarter.
 Employees Retirement System of Texas’ holdings in CrowdStrike were worth $9,550,000 as of its most recent filing with the Securities and Exchange Commission.

+CrowdStrike (NASDAQ:CRWD) last posted its quarterly earnings data on Monday, August 30th.
+The company reported $0.11 earnings per share for the quarter, topping the consensus estimate of $0.09 by $0.02.
+The firm had revenue of $337.69 million for the quarter, compared to analysts’ expectations of $323.53 million.
+CrowdStrike had a negative return on equity of 13.86% and a negative net margin of 16.34%.
+The company’s quarterly revenue was up 69.7% compared to the same quarter last year.
+During the same quarter last year, the business earned $0.03 EPS.
+Research analysts expect that CrowdStrike Holdings, Inc. will post -0.53 EPS for the current year.

-In related news, insider Shawn Henry sold 7,451 shares of the stock in a transaction on Monday, June 21st.
-The stock was sold at an average price of $235.51, for a total value of $1,754,785.01.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, insider Michael J. Carpenter sold 128,168 shares of the stock in a transaction on Thursday, July 29th.
-The stock was sold at an average price of $262.94, for a total value of $33,700,493.92.
+In related news, CAO Abhishek Maheshwari sold 3,198 shares of the firm’s stock in a transaction dated Monday, June 21st.
+The stock was sold at an average price of $237.35, for a total value of $759,045.30.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, insider Shawn Henry sold 4,500 shares of the firm’s stock in a transaction dated Tuesday, September 14th.
+The shares were sold at an average price of $257.10, for a total value of $1,156,950.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 271,754 shares of company stock worth $69,990,178.
-8.64% of the stock is owned by company insiders.
+Over the last three months, insiders have sold 271,754 shares of company stock worth $69,990,178.
+8.64% of the stock is currently owned by insiders.

 CrowdStrike Holdings, Inc is a holding company, which engages in the provision of cloud-delivered solution for next-generation endpoint protection that offers cloud modules on its Falcon platform through SaaS subscription-based model.
 It operates through Domestic and International geographical segments.